zilch/type-route/docs/guides/wildcard-routes.md

 title: Wildcard Routes
 ---

-Type Route supports defining routes which match a paths ending in an arbitrary value.
+Type Route supports defining routes which match a path's ending in an arbitrary value.
 This is a common requirement in applications needing to support paths created, for instance, by a marketing team optimizing the url for a search engine.
-Here's an example
+Here's an example:

 ```tsx
 import { createRouter, defineRoute, param } from "type-route";